Jacob Riis: Migration to the United States

 After a brief period of farm working and odd jobs at Mount Vernon, New York, Riis returned to New York City, where he read in The New York Sun that the newspaper was recruiting soldiers for the war.
-Riis rushed there to enlist, but the editor (whom he later realized was Charles Anderson Dana) claimed or affected ignorance but offered the famished Riis a dollar for breakfast; Riis indignantly refused.
+Riis rushed there to enlist, but the editor, whom he later realized was Charles Anderson Dana, claimed or affected ignorance, but offered the famished Riis a dollar for breakfast; Riis indignantly refused.
 Riis was destitute, at one time sleeping on a tombstone and surviving on windfall apples.
 Still, he found work at a brickyard at Little Washington in New Jersey, and was there for six weeks until he heard that a group of volunteers was going to the war.
 Thereupon he left for New York.

 On arrival, Riis found that the rumor was true but that he had arrived too late.
 He pleaded with the French consul, who expelled him.
-He made various other attempts to enlist, none successful.
+He made other attempts to enlist, none successful.
 As autumn began, Riis was destitute, without a job.
-He survived on scavenged food and handouts from Delmonico's Restaurant, and slept in public areas or in a foul-smelling police lodging-houses.
+He survived on scavenged food and handouts from Delmonico's Restaurant, and slept in public areas or in a foul-smelling police lodging-house.
 At one point, Riis's only companion was a stray dog.
-One morning he awoke in a police lodging-house to find that his gold locket (with its strand of Elisabeth's hair) had been stolen.
+One morning he awoke in a police lodging-house to find that his gold locket, with its strand of Elisabeth's hair, had been stolen.
 He complained to the sergeant, who became enraged and expelled him.
 Riis was devastated.
 The story became a favorite of Riis's.

 One of his personal victories, he later confessed, was not using his eventual fame to ruin the career of the offending officer.
 Disgusted, he left New York, buying a passage on a ferry with the silk handkerchief that was his last possession.
 By doing odd jobs and stowing away on freight trains, Riis eventually reached Philadelphia, where he appealed to the Danish Consul, Ferdinand Myhlertz, for help and was cared for, for two weeks by the Consul and his wife.

 Myhlertz sent Riis, now dressed properly in a suit, to the home of an old classmate in Jamestown, New York, in the western part of the state.
-Riis worked as a carpenter throughout the Scandinavian enclave in surrounding communities, as well as performing a variety of other assorted jobs.
+Riis worked as a carpenter throughout the Scandinavian enclave in surrounding communities, and performed a variety of other assorted jobs.
 He achieved sufficient financial stability to find the time to experiment as a writer, in both Danish and English, although his attempt to get a job at a Buffalo, New York newspaper was unsuccessful, and magazines repeatedly rejected his submissions.